ardagnir/athame/README.md

 ## Requirements
 - Athame works best on GNU/Linux.
 - Athame also works on OSX and Windows.

-Vim 7.4+ with **either** +clientserver or +job support (run vim --version to check):
+- Vim 7.4+ with **either** +clientserver or +job support (run vim --version to check):
     - Using +clientserver requires X Server.
 (Athame won't disable your shell if X isn't running, but it will be a boring non-vim shell.)
-    - It is recommended that you use 7.4.928+ which includes bug fixes in +clientserver.
+    - It is recommended that you use Vim 7.4.928+ which includes bug fixes in +clientserver.

-If you use Windows, you will also need WSL.
+Note: If you use Windows, you will also need WSL.

 ## Download
 Clone this repo recursively: